CerealDevelopment/CerealBot/README.md

 npm run docker-run
 ```

+The repository used to store the Docker image is [here](https://github.com/CerealDevelopment/CerealBot/pkgs/container/cerealbot) on Github.

 ## Configuration

 Passwords and tokens are passed with environment variables.
 To connect the bot to Discord a `BOT_TOKEN` is required.